What the #$%@ is body fat percentage?

 What’s the best way to lower body fat percentage?

 Alrighty!
-Let’s say you’re interested in dropping your body fat percentage, like my boy Saint here (whose FULL story you can read).
+Let’s say you’re interested in dropping your body fat percentage, like my childhood friend Saint above.

 3. Incorporate Sprints into your off days – When you run sprints, you create a similar afterburner effect with strength training, meaning extra calories burned after the completion of your workout.

-Follow the Paleo Diet – I am biased here, but this is the diet that I follow whenever I need to drop weight.
+5. Follow the Paleo Diet – I am biased here, but this is the diet that I follow whenever I need to drop weight.
 It’s also the top level in the NF Academy with regards to effectiveness, but also difficulty to maintain.
-I recently dropped from 13-14% down to 10-11% in back in March for a vacation.
+I recently dropped from 13-14% down to 10-11% for a vacation.
 I had only followed this plan for three weeks (heavy strength training, Paleo Diet, and working out in a fasted state).
 As you start to decrease your bodyfat percentage, you need to be more and more diligent and disciplined.
-By the time you are aiming for ‘shredded’ look, you’re going to be eating almost exclusively protein and vegetables.
+By the time you are aiming for ‘shredded’ look, you’re going to be eating almost exclusively protein and vegetables

-Work out in a fasted state – Although advanced techniques to get to super low body fat percentages are beyond the scope of this article, here’s another tactic if you want to drop the last few percentage points: strength train in a fasted state, and don’t consume your first meal of the day until AFTER your workout.
-This is a technique used by LeanGains and guys like Vic Magary and Anthony Mychal.
-I’ve been training in a fasted state with zero issues on energy.
+6. Work out in a fasted state, consider intermittent fasting – Although advanced techniques to get to super low body fat percentages are beyond the scope of this article, here’s another tactic if you want to drop the last few percentage points: strength train in a fasted state, and don’t consume your first meal of the day until AFTER your workout.
+I’ve been training in a fasted state for three years with zero issues on energy.

 How is Body Fat Percent different from Body Mass Index?

-When you go to a doctor, they will most likely calculate your Body Mass Index (BMI).
+When you go to a doctor, they will most likely ONLY calculate your Body Mass Index (BMI).